Jassi10000/golden-ratio/README.md

 # golden-ratio
-This site clearly explains about the golden ratio with interesting stuffs inside.
-This site is made for Hackbenchers#4
+We are a team of two named as Tech_Army (Jaskeerat Singh and Bala Yokesh Mani).
+We have created this beautiful website for our Hackathon i.e Hackbenchers#4  hosted by HackerEarth on their platform .Our site vividly explains about the concept of Golden Ratio with interesting and knowledgable stuffs inside.
+The most exciting thing is that it's fully RESPONSIVE!!!!!!
+It also delivers you the best user-experience.